In-Office Sedation Dentistry for Casper, WY Kids

 The safety of your child is our number one goal, so the Paulsons carefully dose the amount of sedative required for each patient.
 We have over 40 years of combined experience sedating pediatric patients.
 Both doctors have advanced training in airway management, drug reversal, advanced pediatric life support, and emergency management (PALS and BLS certified).

 Our oral sedatives are administered in-office.
 We have a comfortable sedation room where the patient and his/her family can relax and watch movies, read books, or draw on the chalkboard while the sedative takes effects.

-We can also use nitrous oxide (laughing gas) to help children relax with or without the use of oral sedation.
+Nitrous oxide (laughing gas) can help children relax with or without the use of oral sedation.
 For this, all a child has to do is inhale the colorless, odorless gas through a small nasal mask to start feeling completely calm and happy in the dental chair.
 The mask will stay on the entire time, and the gas’ effects will wear off almost as soon as we take it off, enabling them to go straight back to their normal routine.

 General Anesthesia Dentistry

 As a pediatric dental clinic, CCDC specializes in the comprehensive treatment of children under general anesthesia.
 Often times, children with special needs and very young children (2-6 years) require extensive dental treatment that would be taxing for the patient and parents if completed using standard procedures.
 Treatment performed while your child is comfortably sleeping creates less potential for fear of the dentist moving forward, a better treatment outcome, and the successful completion of ALL of your child’s dental needs in one visit.